-One of Berlin's most iconic landmarks, the Red Town Hall was built from 1860 to 1869 to plans by Hermann Friedrich Waesemann in a neo-Renaissance style.
-At 94 metres (including the flagpole), its tower is visible from afar.
+One of Berlin's most iconic landmarks, the neo-Renaissance Red Town Hall was built from 1860 to 1869 according to plans by Hermann Friedrich Waesemann.
+At 94 meters (including the flagpole), its tower is visible from afar.

-The Red Town Hall is the seat of the Governing Mayor and her administrative staff, the Senate Chancellery.
+The Red Town Hall is the seat of the Governing Mayor and his administrative staff, the Senate Chancellery.
 Every year, it attracts around 80,000 visitors - to exhibitions, tours, and formal events.
 When no functions are being held, visitors are welcome to tour the ceremonial rooms.